astropy/specutils/docs/analysis.rst

 Template Comparison
 -------------------

-The ~`specutils.analysis.template_comparison.template_match` function takes one observed spectrum and n template spectra and returns the best template that matches the observed spectrum via chi-square minimization.
+The ~`specutils.analysis.template_comparison.template_match` function takes an observed spectrum and n template spectra and returns the best template that matches the observed spectrum via chi-square minimization.

 If the redshift is known, the user will redshift the template spectra appropriately and then run the ~`specutils.analysis.template_comparison.template_match` function.
-This method will:
+This function will:

     1. Match the resolution and wavelength spacing of the observed spectrum
     2. Compute the chi-square between the observed spectrum and each template